31st January

 In Leviticus 6:10 it mentions the priest putting on his garments and his undergarments.
 In other Ancient Near Eastern religions, it was common for offerings and sacrifices to include nudity and sex.

 For the Israelites, God wanted to make it clear that nudity and sex wasn’t something that they used in this context.
 In fact, the only context it was acceptable was the privacy of the marriage bed.
-Likewise, today we need to recognise the importance of sex, that it has a proper place within the confines of marriage.
+By making sure the priests are fully clothed there’s no chance of even accidental nudity featuring in their rituals.

 In Leviticus 6:12 God gives the command that the fire of the altar should never go out.
 This was to be a symbol to the people that God was always there and they could always come to him.
 Now that we have the Holy Spirit with us we can also be confident that God is always there and we can always come to him.